‘Wear them ever, wash them never,’ is the adage that goes with Jeans.

 Now, if you are a mom, I can imagine you have already wrinkled your nose, but hold on!
 The post is not to tell you why not to wash your Jeans, but to tell you the story of how Jeans, quintessentially a young thing, came into existence with Levi’s, even before the first automobile was developed or Coca Cola was made.

-Yes you guessed it right.
-The brand that I am writing about here is Swarovski – the name that is linked with the brilliance of cut crystals and fashion jewellery.
+Yes, you guessed it right.
+The brand that I am writing about here is Swarovski – the name that is linked to the brilliance of cut crystals and fashion jewellery.

 Moving on from ethnic Indian apparel in my last post, in this post I will write about a western wear brand – Marks & Spencer – one of the best known brands of the British high street available in more than 50 countries including India.

 With changes in lifestyle, as more and more women in urban India are taking to western wear, M&S brings in quality fashion for urban Indian women and men.

 The brand that I am writing about today is BIBA – the Indian ethnic apparel brand for women.
 Derived from the Punjabi word Biba, used as an endearment for ‘young, pretty girl’, the brand symbolises the spirit of the young woman.